spectrocloud/librarium/content/docs/04.5-devx/06-apps/05-deploy-app.md

-If cluster-2 is unavailable.
+If cluster-2 is not displayed.
 Wait a few more moments and return to the above steps.
 You can refresh the page but must fill out all the required input fields.

 </WarningBox>